 Some policies of affirmative action for female and minority candidates may be justifiable in a similar way, and therefore compatible with formal equality of opportunity as I am understanding and defending it.
 Discrimination as I have defined it occurs when there are widespread beliefs about the inferiority of members of certain groups, and this leads to their being excluded from positions of authority and expertise, on grounds of their supposed unsuitability or lack of ability.
 Because people's beliefs about who is capable of performing well in positions of a certain kind is heavily dependent on who, in their experience, has generally done this, one important way of combatting discrimination is to place individuals from previously excluded groups into positions of authority where they can be seen to perform as well as anyone else.

 Contributing to this process is therefore a legitimate aim of educational institutions that are important gateways into these professions.
-That is to say, it is justified for them to give preference to members of these groups who have the skills to perform well, provided that doing so is otherwise compatible with their justified institutional aims, and that any lost efficiency in these aims is justified.
-Such justification will depend on the importance of incremental sacrifices in these aims.
-(There are limits to the degree to which factors other than skill and reliability should be taken into account in choosing people for training as brain surgeons.
-But not every institutional objection has such a high marginal value.)
-Unlike the law school policy I mentioned above, a policy of the kind I am describing does not involve stigmatization: no group of people are systematically excluded from desirable positions on grounds of their alleged inferiority.
+That is to say, no procedural unfairness is involved in giving preference to members of these groups who have the skills to perform well, provided that any loss in the promotion of the other aims of the institution is justified.
+Whether this is so will depend on the importance of incremental sacrifices in these aims.
+There are limits to the degree to which factors other than skill and reliability should be taken into account in choosing people for training as brain surgeons.
+But not every institutional objective has such a high marginal value.
+Unlike the law school policy mentioned earlier, a policy of the kind I am describing does not involve stigmatization: no group of people is systematically excluded from desirable positions on grounds of their alleged inferiority.

-This rationale for affirmative action depends on the empirical claim that such a policy of preference will have the intended effect of undermining discriminatory attitudes (rather than just triggering resentment, or leading its intended beneficiaries to be seen as unqualified because they have been given this preference.
+(p.49) This rationale for affirmative action depends on the empirical claim that such a policy of preference will have the intended effect of undermining discriminatory attitudes (rather than just triggering resentment, or leading its intended beneficiaries to be seen as unqualified because they have been given this preference).
 It also justifies a policy of affirmative action only as a transitional measure.
 After a period of time it will either have had its intended effects, and will thus no longer be needed, or have been shown not to do so, in which case it cannot be justified in this way.